TantorskiJake/dw-local-free/README.md

 ```

 ### Query C: "Show me the temperature range for each location today"
-**What it does:** Compares the minimum and maximum temperatures between Boston and St Louis, showing the temperature spread for the day.
+**What it does:** Compares the minimum and maximum temperatures across all locations, showing the temperature spread for the day.

 **SQL:**
 ```sql